 Retail Shopping Center Business Planning

-Here are some specific ideas to help with improving shopping center performance.
-Consider your retail clients and retail properties given the following factors:
+Here are some specific ideas to help with improving shopping centre performance.
+Consider your retail clients and retail properties, given the following factors:

 - Upcoming lease expiry’s – Any lease that is soon to expire should be resolved as quickly as possible and preferably well in advance.
 That may mean the renegotiation of a lease with the current tenant, a relocation of a nearby tenant, the sourcing of a new tenant, or the expansion of one existing tenant into the same space.
 It is wise to consider a full tenancy review of the tenancy mix, at least 12 months in advance in an ongoing way.
 Look for the leases that are soon to expire and resolve the vacancies before they occur.

 - Occupancy costs – The costs to occupy premises within a shopping centre should be carefully considered and planned each year.
 Occupancy costs include rental, outgoings, and consumable costs such as energy, water, and gas.
 Those cost factors will impact the ability of any tenant to trade successfully into the future.
 Every retail property should be managed to a budget of expenditure thereby maintaining controls over occupancy costs.

 - Anchor tenants – The leases for anchor tenants will normally be constructed on different terms and conditions than those that apply to specialty tenants.
 The size of the tenancy and the length of the lease create the need for differences.
 It is common for anchor tenants to have a rental structure based on a percentage of turnover and trade in addition to a base rental; this allows the landlord to participate in the growth of the property and the business success of the anchor tenant over time.
 The anchor tenant will normally be sharing their turnover figures with the landlord or the property manager on a regular monthly basis.
 The lease will provide for a turnover rental.